How to Increase Search Visibility with Passage Indexing

 Conclusion

-Now that Google can find, understand, and index individual passages from within a page, it’s more important than ever to pay close attention to the quality of your content.
+Now that Google can find, understand, and rank individual passages from within a page, it’s more important than ever to pay close attention to the quality of your content.

 You don’t have to worry about this update by any means, it’s just something that might help you increase search visibility organically and attract more people to your website.